DATA SECURITY

 Available under NDA

 Security & Architecture Brief.
-A detailed technical document covering identity flow, data flow, model routing, encryption posture, key management, audit logging architecture, and per-deployment-mode variations.
+A detailed technical document covering identity flow, data flow, model routing, encryption posture, key management, audit logging architecture, and per-deployment variations.
 Standard request from security review desks.

 How this gets decided

-Deployment mode is decided in Phase 0, alongside the data audit and operational mapping.
-By the end of Phase 0, you have an explicit recommendation on which deployment mode fits your security posture, your compliance requirements, and your operating model — and a clear-eyed view of what that decision implies for cost, timeline, and integration complexity downstream.
+The deployment is shaped in Phase 0, alongside the data audit and operational mapping — which tenant, which region, how identity flows, where models run.
+By the end of Phase 0, you have an explicit architecture recommendation that fits your security posture and your operating model, and a clear-eyed view of what it implies for cost, timeline, and integration complexity downstream.

 Want to walk through the security model with our team?

 Most security reviews are 30–60 minutes.
-We're happy to talk through deployment modes, controls, and how we'd structure your specific engagement.
+We're happy to talk through the in-tenant architecture, controls, and how we'd structure your specific engagement.